 BiographyWendy Heiger-Bernays is on the faculty of the Department of Environmental Health at the Boston University School of Public Health.
 Her work reflects her education in molecular toxicology and her professional experience in regulatory toxicology and risk assessment.
 Her interests center on understanding how environmental hazards adversely affect people’s health and how risks associated with these exposures can be quantified and decreased.
-As part of the Research Translation Core of the Boston University Superfund Research Program, she works with the scientific projects leads and regulatory environmental and health organization to use the science to inform policy and practice.
+As lead of the Research Translation Core of the Boston University Superfund Research Program, she works to move the science of the program to regulatory environmental and health organizations to inform policy and practice.
 She collaborates with other researchers to understand patterns of migration of contaminants in municipal compost and soils in urban gardens and risks associated with these agents, with the objective of translating this research into cost-effective best practices.
-As a member of a multi-disciplinary team she is investigating the properties that impact human health and that limit the installation of on-shore large wind-turbines.
-Dr. Heiger-Bernays is a member of the BUSPH team investigating flame retardants in which she is focusing on understanding the risks associated with exposure to the chemicals.
+As a AAAS Policy Fellow hosted in the EPA Endocrine Disrupter Screening Program, Dr. Heiger-Bernays investigated the presence of endocrine disrupting chemicals in water.
 She also serves on technical advisory committees for toxicological and environmental health issues at both the Massachusetts Department of Environmental Protection and the US Environmental Protection Agency and as Chair of her local board of health.

 - University of Connecticut, BS

 Penn SL, Boone ST, Harvey BC, Heiger-Bernays W, Tripodis Y, Arunachalam S, Levy JI.
 Modeling variability in air pollution-related health damages from individual airport emissions.
 Environ Res.
 2017 Jul; 156:791-800.
 PMID: 28501677.